Best LLM for Data Extraction (2026)

 Best for: Bulk extraction from standardised, well-structured documents

-For pipelines processing standardised documents — consistent invoice formats, fixed-structure form submissions, templated reports — GPT-4o mini delivers extraction accuracy close to GPT-4o at 17× lower cost.
+For pipelines processing standardised documents — consistent invoice formats, fixed-structure form submissions, templated reports — GPT-5.6 Luna delivers extraction accuracy close to Sol at 25× lower cost.

 The key qualifier is document consistency.
-GPT-4o mini performs well when source documents follow a predictable pattern.
-It degrades more than GPT-4o when document structure varies significantly.
+Luna performs well when source documents follow a predictable pattern.
+It degrades more than Sol when document structure varies significantly.

 Side-by-side comparison